 The final payment for the Diaz Rail Facility and the Plant Reconfiguration Project was funded by a secured bank loan of up to \$4,500,000 being provided to the Company's wholly owned subsidiary Select Sands America Corp.
 The loan bears interest at a rate of 5.25% per annum, matures on July 9, 2023 and is secured by a general security agreement and guaranteed by the Company.

-(Expressed in United States Dollars Unless Otherwise Noted) (Unaudited)
+Notes to the Condensed Consolidated Interim Financial Statements For the nine months ended September 30, 2021 and 2020 (Expressed in United States Dollars Unless Otherwise Noted) (Unaudited)

 7. DUE TO RELATED PARTIES AND RELATED PARTY TRANSACTIONS